top of page

 60% excess compared to remote samples

-Anti-fouling paint particles lead to metal contamination in aquatic systems.
-Trace metals accumulate in poorly circulating waters.
-Swans have a copper protein complex in their liver, likely from eating paint flakes from harbour beds.
+Particles from anti-fouling paint cause metal contamination in aquatic environments.
+Trace metals build up in waters with limited circulation.
+Swans likely acquire a copper protein complex in their liver by consuming paint flakes from harbor beds.

 Over 40 kg of paint fragments, 62 tons of contaminated rubble, and 400 tons of contaminated sand were found after the grounding of a large Malaysian cargo ship in Australia.